YashMishra0101/Second-Password-Generator/readme.md

 A password manager with a clean and user-friendly interface.
 This web app allows users to generate random passwords with various options such as including numbers, uppercase letters, lowercase letters, and special symbols.

+## 🌐 Project Demo

+To see a live demo of the project, please visit : https://yashmishra-password-generator.netlify.app/

 ## 🛠️ Technologies Used

 - HTML